 The material preparation, treatment and post treatment procedures and technologies for achieving the BMP objectives vary among preservatives and individual treating plants.
 The extent of how a treating plant follows the BMPs is up to their company policy and/or an agreement with the customer.
 The BMPs will continue to evolve as greater understanding and new methodologies for wood treatment are developed.

 Quality oversight and inspection to assure compliance with production standards is important in any manufacturing process.
 For BMPs, this is accomplished at two levels: Internal Quality Control at the production level and inspection with certification by an independent third-party agency.
-Inspection standards and protocols have been established in Quality Assurance Inspection Procedures, shown in the Best Management Practices (BMPs) guide.
+Inspection standards and protocols are shown in the Specifiers Guide - Best Management Practices.

 BMP User Responsibilities

 Achieving the shared goal of the BMPs cannot be accomplished unless the user of the product follows the appropriate guidelines regarding transportation, handling, inspection, storage, installation, demolition, maintenance and disposal of the product.
-These recommended guidelines are contained in Chapter 4 of the BMP Guide.
+These recommended guidelines are contained in Chapter 4 of the Specifiers Guide - Best Management Practices.

-For more information, please review the full Best Management Practices (BMPs) guide.
+For more information, please review the full Specifiers Guide - Best Management Practices.